abhinavramana/phonebook-webhook/README.md

 POST /accept_webhook: Accepts webhook notifications and processes them based on the payload type.
 It updates an in-memory data store (user_data_store) to reflect the current state of each person's name.
 GET /get_name: Accepts a person's ID as a query string parameter and returns the person's most up-to-date name.
-In-memory Data Store:

-A simple dictionary (user_data_store) to store and manage the user data based on their UUID.

 **Flask Application:**